Labour Has Demanded An Explanation For Why Ministers Apparently Ignored Fire Safety Warnings

-John Healey, the shadow housing minister, has written to Sajid Javid, the secretary of state for communities and local government, to demand answers as to why four ministers allegedly "ignored specific warnings that fire safety regulations were inadequate for high-rise residential buildings like Grenfell Tower."
+John Healey, the shadow housing minister, has written to Sajid Javid, the secretary of state for communities and local government, to demand answers as to why four ministers allegedly "ignored specific warnings that fire safety regulations were inadequate for high-rise residential buildings like Grenfell Tower".

-The BBC programme Panorama reported on Monday night that the All-Party Parliamentary Group for fire safety and rescue had written to then-communities minister Stephen Williams and then-DCLG secretary Eric Pickles in 2014, to ask them to review safety recommendations.
+The BBC programme Panorama reported on Monday night that in 2014 the all-party parliamentary group (APPG) for fire safety and rescue wrote to Stephen Williams, then communities minister, and Eric Pickles, then secretary of state for communities and local government, to ask them to review safety recommendations.

-According to the programme, in a letter sent in the aftermath of the Lakanal House disaster, where six people were killed in a fire in a Camberwell building, APPG secretary Ronnie King wrote:
+According to the programme, in a letter sent in the aftermath of the Lakanal House disaster, in which six people were killed in a fire in a Camberwell building, the APPG's secretary Ronnie King wrote:

 "As there are estimated to be another 4,000 older tower blocks in the UK, without automatic sprinkler protection, can we really afford to wait for another tragedy to occur before we amend this weakness?"